syncfusion-content/xamarin-docs/Xamarin/SfSchedule/overview.md

 ## Key features

-**Built-in Views** — Schedule provides 4 different types of views such as Day, WorkWeek, Week and Month
+**Built-in Views** — Schedule provides five different types of views such as Day, WorkWeek, Week, Timeline and Month.

 **Recurrence Appointment** — Recurring appointments can be created with Daily, weekly, monthly, and yearly recurrence patterns which is supported in ICalc standard.